Apurva0109/Optimizing-a-ML-Pipeline-in-Azure/README.md

 * Prepare data: We have used *clean_data* function from the script train.py which returns features and targets as DataFrame and Series, respectively.
 * Concatenated data returned from clean_data function in Dataframe, all_data.
 * Split the data into train and test sets in the ratio 80% and 20% respectively.
-* Save the training data in the folder training/train_data.csv
+* Save the training data in the folder training/train_data.csv.
-* Get the datastore and upload train_data.csv to the datastore and create datastore referencing
+* Get the datastore and upload train_data.csv to the datastore and create datastore referencing.
 ```
     datastore = ws.get_default_datastore()
     datastore.upload(src_dir='training/', target_path='data/')